Joints & Mobility: Move Without Compromise - One Life Health

 Collagen peptides — the modern foundation

 The old joint stack was glucosamine and chondroitin.
 The new joint stack leads with hydrolysed collagen peptides (sometimes called collagen hydrolysate).
-Recent studies show 10–15 g daily improves joint comfort and supports cartilage matrix.
+10–15 g daily improves joint comfort and supports the cartilage matrix.
 The mechanism: collagen peptides signal cartilage cells (chondrocytes) to upregulate collagen synthesis.

 Bovine and marine sources both work.
 Bovine is cheaper and more common.
 Marine is gentler if you have gut sensitivities.
-Take it any time of day — adding it to morning coffee is a popular habit.
+Take it any time of day — adding a scoop to morning coffee is the habit that sticks.
 Vitamin C taken with it supports collagen synthesis.

 Glucosamine — still useful, for the right user